Powered by Wells Fargo

 How it Works

-The innovation defies Birmingham’s history of racial injustice and is rooted in the belief that true equity occurs when people have a stake in their communities.
+The innovation s rooted in the belief that success is possible when people have a true stake in their communities.
 Donated homes from affluent areas are relocated and renovated as infill housing in neighborhoods where new construction has been economically impossible for decades.
 The approach reinvigorates neighborhoods, eliminates construction waste and prioritizes green technology.

-Most housing solutions focus on multifamily rental properties for older people at 80% of area median income.
-Instead, this breakthrough approach prioritizes Black youth – most at 30% AMI and below.
-It prepares youth for careers in the high-demand building trades and readies them to become first-generation homeowners as early as age 21.
+The breakthrough approach prepares youth for careers in the high-demand building trades and readies them to become first-generation homeowners as early as age 21.
 Build UP’s plans to scale include expanding to other cities and states and creating a first-time homebuyer mortgage program.

 Image